DaGrapix/ml4science/README.md

-# Bi-Transformer & Packed-Ensemble Surrogate Models for Flow Estimation Arround Airfoil Geometries
+# Subsampled Bi-Transformer & Packed-Ensemble Surrogate Models for Flow Estimation Arround Airfoil Geometries

 This repository shows a different model strategies, based on Packed-Ensembles or Transformers for solving the RANS equations, based on the LIPS framework and the Airfrans Dataset.